IT4100 - File Systems and Storage Technologies

 The student is responsible for reading the material in the textbook.
 A reading schedule is provided with the class schedule on the course website.
 The student is expected to read the material before the class in which it is discussed.
 The book also includes material beyond what we will discuss in lecture, which you are encouraged to study on your own.
 Feel free to bring questions from the reading to lectures or to office hours.

-Assignments will be graded for accuracy of function and style of design.
-Programs that do not compile will receive no credit.
 It is important that you start early and get each of your assignments done before its due date.
 Many problems will take much longer to solve in a single sitting than in many shorter sessions.
 Give yourself time to think; sleep on difficult problems.
 Finish early so you can go back and refine your initial approach.

 There will be several exams given throughout the semester.
 Any missed tests will need to have the Divisional Dean’s approval before you can take the test.